Sick leave: Australia

-Sick leave has its origins in trade union campaigns for its inclusion in industrial agreements.
+Sick leave originated in trade union campaigns for its inclusion in industrial agreements.
 In Australia, it began to be introduced into industrial awards in 1922.
 From 1935 to the 1970s, paid sick leave was gradually introduced into federal awards until 10 days sick leave per year became standard.

 Under the Federal Government's industrial relations legislation, known as Fair Work, eligible employees are entitled to 10 days of paid personal leave (sick/carer's leave) per year, which also carries over to subsequent years if not used.

-In addition, Australian workers may be entitled to two days of compassionate leave for each permissible occasion where a member of their family or household contracts or develops a personal illness or sustains a personal injury that poses a threat to his or her life, or dies.
+In addition, Australian workers may be entitled to two days of compassionate leave for each permissible occasion where a member of their family or household contracts or develops a personal illness or sustains a personal injury that poses a threat to their life, or dies.

 China

 According to Chinese Labor Law, the sick leave system is established for employees who are suffering from illness or non-work-related injuries.
-During the medical treatment period, an employer cannot terminate the labor contract and must pay the sick-leave wage.
+During the medical treatment period, an employer cannot terminate the labor contract and must pay the sick leave wage.
 Generally, an employee is compensated at 60 to 100 percent of their regular wage during the sick leave period, depending on the employee's seniority.
 The minimum sick leave is three months long for employees with less than a ten-year cumulative work history and less than five years' seniority with their current employer.
-Sick leave for workers with 20 years of work history and 15 years with their current employer are entitled to unlimited paid sick leave.
+Sick leave for workers with 20 years of work history and 15 years with their current employer is entitled to unlimited paid sick leave.

 France

 In France paid sick leave is paid partly by social security (Sécurité sociale) and partly by the employer.
 It requires a medical justification no later than 48 hours after the first sick day.
-Social security pays only one part of the treatment, starting at the fourth day, and can make controls.
+Social security pays only one part of the treatment, starting on the fourth day, and can make controls.
 The employer pays an additional part depending on collective agreement and legislation.
-Basic legislation requires that an employee working for more than one year, starting at eighth sick day social security and employer together provides 90% of salary for at least 30 days.
+Basic legislation requires that an employee working for more than one year, starting at the eighth sick day, social security and employer together provide 90% of the salary for at least 30 days.
 Ratio and number of days are computed according to the number of years worked in the company.

-Other legislation and agreements are applicable in other contexts such as sick child, pregnancy, paternity leave.
+Other legislation and agreements apply in other contexts, such as sick children, pregnancy, and paternity leave.

 Since 2011, civil servants are not paid for the first day of a sick leave ("jour de carence").
 This rule was abolished in 2014, and then reinstated again since January 2018.